 : a tool to observe your friends' social life.
 Both are internet-based projects that assume user involvement.

-My little PRISM is a tool (currently in development) that would allow you to record all your facebook friends' online or offline statuses.
+Be my friend is a tool (currently in development) that would allow you to record all your facebook friends' online or offline statuses.
 This would give you the power to know if they were online of offline or when they went to sleep and got up at any time in the recorded past.
 And, of course, you can get a sense of how addicted they are.

 Picture shows all my friends by X, and a time by Y. One pixel equals one minute